PublicRecordOfficeVictoria/V2Check/README.md

 - test that each document has an encoding in a long term sustainable format
 - unpack the encodings in the VEO

-V2Check is run from the command line. 'v2check -help' will print a precis of the command line options.
-The package contains a BAT file and a manual.

 Version 2 VEOs are specified in PROS 99/007.
 This specification is now obsolete and you should use VERS V3.
 The equivalent code can be found in the neoVEO package.

+#2 Using V2Check

+V2Check is run from the command line. 'v2check -help' will print a precis of the command line options.
+The package contains a BAT file and a manual.

 To use this package you also need to download the VERSCommon package, and this must be placed in the same directory as the V2Check package.